Dutch tourist advertising for Aussie man to marry

 More than 8000 have commented on the Facebook post in which Kate introduces herself and outlines her plight.

-Many have also posted pics and propositions to Katie on her page.
+Many have also posted pics and propositions to Kate on her page.

 Kate also says her inbox is "blowing up".

-Note: UPDATE: NO DUTCH courage is needed to approach this Coffs Coast bachelorette, who took to social media in the hunt for love.